top of page

 Include Employer Name - Job Title - Date Range

-e.g., your case involves a credit reporting error by a lender and you worked at a bank.
+e.g., if your case involves a credit reporting error by a lender and you worked at a bank; or if your case involves a defective vehicle and you worked as a mechanic.

 Family, Relationship & Household Information